Lane Kenworthy, The Good Society

 PAID PARENTAL LEAVE

-A 1993 law, the Family and Medical Leave Act, requires firms with 50 or more employees to provide twelve weeks of leave to employees having a child or caring for a sick relative.
-But that isn’t much time, and there is no requirement that the leave be paid.
-Consequently, many Americans in middle-and low-income households take little time off.
-That’s unfortunate, because outcomes for children tend to be best when they are with their parent(s) during the first year of life.11
+A 1993 law, the Family and Medical Leave Act, gives employees the right to 12 weeks of job-protected leave for the birth of a child or to care for a sick relative.
+But this only applies to companies with 50 or more employees.
+And there is no requirement that the leave be paid.
+Only 14% of American workers have employer-provided paid family leave.11 Consequently, many Americans in middle-and low-income households take little time off.
+That’s unfortunate, because outcomes for children tend to be best when they are with their parent(s) during the first year of life.12

 Many things affect children’s well-being and life chances.
-Money is one of them.16 An increase in family income of a mere $3,000 during a person’s first five years of life is associated with nearly 20% higher earnings later in life.17
+Money is one of them.18 An increase in family income of a mere $3,000 during a person’s first five years of life is associated with nearly 20% higher earnings later in life.19

 UNEMPLOYMENT INSURANCE AND WAGE INSURANCE